hbrobotics/hbrc_ros_robot_platform/README.md

   * The FPGA compliation stack needs to run on the SBC and the development processor.

-## Educational Classes:
+## Education

 This section is more of a place holder for now...

-The list of possible classes for HR2 platform are:
+A partial list of possible educational classes for HR2 platform are:

 * Low level robot peripheral drivers.
   * C/C++